serdaroquai/practise/README.md

 ### Knuth-Morris-Pratt

-Checks is there a prefix that matches the suffix.
-When string matching fails, we don't have to recheck prefix.
+Checks the pattern for a prefix that matches the suffix.
+The point is when string matching fails, we don't have to recheck prefix.

 ```java
 // dp[0] = 0 always